Terms

 magic store(int, value, ptr); // 🌟 store

-// load and print a value
+// loads and print a value

 let value = magic load(int, ptr) in // 🌟 load